nobid-consortium/payment-reference-documentation/payment-reference-doc.md

 The modification made to this endpoint is, that instead of a complete authorization response, the body of the POST request must include a JWT according to [rfc7519](https://datatracker.ietf.org/doc/html/rfc7519) having the following claims:

 * `payment-request`: Original payment request according to [payment-request-schema.json](payment-request-schema.json)
-* `kb-jwt` REQUIRED: A2Pay' as base64 URL encoded `kb-jwt` containing the matching hash of the payment request given in `payment-request` claim.
+* `a2pay` REQUIRED: A2Pay' as base64 URL encoded JWT containing the matching hash of the payment request given in `payment-request` claim.

 The JWT must be signed by the PSP' using the key belonging to the relying party access certificate issued by a Relying Party Access Certificate Authority (CA) described in ARF section 6.4[^arf] and ARF Annex 2 A.2.3.27 Topic 27[^arf_annex2].